ndimzKM/notexpress/README.md

 ![Version](https://img.shields.io/npm/v/@ndimz/notexpress)
 # notexpress

 A small NodeJS framework that is not a replacement of ExpressJS.
-Just like Express.js, it is unopinionated and minimal and contains over 80% of the features in Express.js
+Just like Express.js, it is unopinionated and minimal and contains less than 30% of the features in Express.js.
+I only hope the percentage will increase.

 ```
 const notexpress = require('@ndimz/notexpress')